skulltech/sumit-ghosh.com/_posts/2017-12-04-handling-file-upload-selenium-python.md

 driver.execute_script('arguments[0].style = ""; arguments[0].style.display = "block"; arguments[0].style.visibility = "visible";', fileinput)
 ```

 In the second line of the above code sample, we are running a JavaScript snippet which modifies the inaccessible `<input>` tag, making it visible and accessible.
-After this, we can send the file–path to it using `send_keys`, like we did above.
+After this, we can send the file-path to it using `send_keys`, like we did above.

-## Controlling the file–upload dialogue (Not recommended)
+## Controlling the file-upload dialogue (Not recommended)

-Another way you could do this is, using some scripting tool to control the select–file dialog box.
+Another way you could do this is, using some scripting tool to control the select-file dialog box.
 This is not recommended at all, as there doesn't exist any cross-platform solution to do this.
 For windows, you could take a look at [_`AutoIt`_](https://www.autoitscript.com/site/autoit/).
-But as it’s not cross–platform, I won't recommend it.
+But as it’s not cross-platform, I won't recommend it.